 This seminar will be an opportunity to discuss cancer care in England - looking at access to treatment, improving diagnosis and implementing new policy initiatives.

 It comes as Rapid Diagnostic Centres are rolled out across England this year and a new faster diagnosis standard is set to be introduced from 2020.
-Planned sessions will consider priorities for implementing the new initiatives as well as supporting innovation in diagnosis.
+Planned sessions will consider priorities for implementing the new initiatives.

 Attendees will also discuss the next steps for improving cancer screening in England - following the publication of the interim report for the review of national cancer screening programmes in England, with the full report and recommendations due out later this year.